Error: Field cannot be left blank.

 Dual participation

-Eligible customers may participate in both the Self-Generation Incentive Program (SGIP) General Market (GM) Budget* and the Permanent Battery Storage Rebate Program.
+Eligible customers may participate in both the Self-Generation Incentive Program (SGIP) Small Residential Storage (GM) Budget* and the Permanent Battery Storage Rebate Program.

 Benefits: